lsst/LDM-PMT/index.rst

   Examples of LOE activities include replacing faulty disk drive, cluster maintenance, or writing monthly status report.

-For planning purposes, 70% of available time of each software developer is assumed to be available for "pure, uninterrupted coding", and the remaining 30% is considered as "overhead", and tracked explicitly as LOE.
+For planning purposes, on average 70% of available time of each software developer is assumed to be available for "pure, uninterrupted coding", and the remaining 30% is considered as "overhead", and tracked explicitly as LOE.

 A small fraction of all DM labor is performed by contractors.
-The contractor labor is managed as LOE, directly in dollars.
+The contractor labor is typically managed as LOE, directly in dollars, rather than in epics and stories.

 People
 ======

-* DM Project Manager responsible for overall plan, schedule and priorities.

-* Work divided into smaller pieces, through WBS.

-* Each piece has a dedicated technical manager.

-* Main responsibilities of technical managers:
+The DM Project Manager is responsible for the overall DM plan, schedule and priorities.
+The work is divided into smaller pieces through WBS, and assigned to technical and cost account managers (TCAMs), such that each piece has one dedicated TCAM.
+Main responsibilities of TCAMs:

   * Assemble the team capable of delivering work scoped through the WBS on-time and within budget.
     Provide daily technical management and leadership for the team, monitor and optimize team performance.